nomachinez/pidisplay/README.md

 # TODO:

 - Add moon phase to weather
-- Fix paddles in pong clock.
+- Fix the paddles in the pongclock.
 The paddles track the ball correctly only about 90% of the time.